google/gsocguides/pages/mentor/20-org_application.md

 ## Just Because You Did Everything Right...

 ...doesn't mean you'll be accepted.
 Every year Google receives many more applications for organizations that want to participate in GSoC than it has capacity to accommodate.
 Some of the decisions about which organizations are accepted and which aren't come down entirely to space available in the program.
-Google receives 475+ applications from open source organizations each year that wish to be a part of GSoC and usually only accept between 180-200 organization applications.
+Google receives 500+ applications from open source organizations each year that wish to be a part of GSoC and usually only accept around 200 organization applications.
 Thus more than 50% of the organizations that apply each year will be rejected.

 ## A Note on Umbrella Orgs